Acepie/Public-Portfolio-Projects/README.md

 ## Racket Projects:

-##### -Matrix Manipulation Work:
+##### -Spin To Win:

+Made a simple game using this library in which players spin around a point and move their rotation point to navigate

 Made a library for using matrices and standard matrix operations such as multiplication, scaling, transposition, and 2D geometric mappings

-Made a simple game using this library in which players spin around a point and move their rotation point to navigate

 ##### -Tetris: